 - Google Analytics – this service tracks Website usage and provides information such as referring websites and user actions on the Website.
 Google Analytics may capture your IP address, but no other personal information is captured by Google Analytics.

-- Mailchimp – this service is used for delivery of email updates and newsletters.
+- Flodesk – this service is used for delivery of email updates and newsletters.
 We store your name and email address for purposes of delivering such communications.

 - Mediavine – this service is used to manage our display advertisements.
 Please see the display advertising section for more information about data collection.